chxadr/humanxalien-dataset/README.md

 [^2]: Glenn Jocher, Ayush Chaurasia, Jing Qiu (2023). *YOLO by Ultralytics* (Version 8.0.0) [Computer software]. https://github.com/ultralytics/ultralytics

-The **same dataset is provided, rearranged to fit each model’s requirements**, allowing you to experiment with both **workflows side-by-side**.
+Almost the same dataset is provided, arranged to fit each model’s requirements, allowing you to experiment with both workflows side-by-side.

 ### Dataset Constitution